-At the end of every half term, each class teacher will choose one child from their class to receive the Head Teacher's Award.
-This child will receive a certificate, a £5 gift voucher and tea and cakes with the Headteacher.
+At the end of every term, each class teacher will choose two children (one boy, one girls) from their class to receive the Head Teacher's Award.
+This child will receive a certificate and a reward.

 'Staying on Green' Merit Certificates